 “Fortunately Childline is here to comfort and support them.
 But we must ask why for some young people is the world becoming such a difficult place?
 Unless we find effective answers to this question we know the anxieties they suffer from can get worse, leading to suicidal thoughts or chronic mental health problems as they get older.”

-Neil Anderson, Head of NSPCC Northern Ireland, added: “Anxiety can be crippling illness and it is deeply worrying that the number of counselling sessions we are delivering for this issue is rising so quickly.
+Neil Anderson, Head of NSPCC Northern Ireland, added: “Anxiety can be a crippling illness and it is deeply worrying that the number of counselling sessions we are delivering for this issue is rising so quickly.
 Increasingly Childline is filling the gap left by our public mental health services, providing young people with a place they can go for round the clock help and advice.”

 Childline Direct line: 028 2044 0348.